 1. Simple WordPress Detecting Tools

-Additionally, WordPress sniffer is a Free google chrome extension that you can install, and it will detects theme being used on current site for sites running on WordPress.
+Additionally, WordPress sniffer and ScanWp are free Google Chrome extensions that you can install, and they will detect theme being used on the current site for sites running on WordPress.
 Another free website for checking wp themes is whattheme.com

 2. Manual Way For Detecting WordPress Themes And Plugins on sites

-A) Open the website in a your internet browser, i recommend using firefox or google chrome
+A) Open the website in your internet browser, I recommend using firefox or google chrome

-E) You will see that some text are now highlighted, now look for the word next to the WP-Content/themes, it will be the wordpress theme name.
+E) You will see that some text is now highlighted, now look for the word next to the WP-Content/themes, it will be the WordPress theme name.
 For example: if you saw WP-Content/themes/Abc, then “Abc” is the name of the theme.